5.9. Hard decays¶

 is added to avoid commas in weight names. n is the place in the reference

 system list specified in the YAML-File starting at 0.
-For the example above this means
+For the example above, this means

 e.g. PolWeight_refsystem1.W+.+_W+.-.

 5.9.13.4.
-Custom polarized cross sections¶
+Transversely polarized cross sections¶

-Custom weights are generally specified by Weight
+Custom weights are generally specified by the option Weight

-.
+in the run card.
 By adding numbers to

 Weight